-- 124. This claim is brought on behalf of Plaintiff ALCE and members of the New York Class against Defendant. - 125.
-Plaintiff ALCE realleges and incorporates by reference the allegations contained in all preceding paragraphs, and further alleges as follows: - 126.
+- 110. This claim is brought on behalf of Plaintiff ALCE and members of the New York Class against Defendant. - 111.
+Plaintiff ALCE realleges and incorporates by reference the allegations contained in all preceding paragraphs, and further alleges as follows: - 112.
 Defendant has been and/or is engaged in the "conduct of...business, trade or commerce" within the meaning of N.Y.
 Gen. Bus.
-Law § 350. - 127.
+Law § 350. - 113.
 New York Gen. Bus.
 Law § 350 makes unlawful "[f]alse advertising in the conduct of any business, trade or commerce."
 False advertising means "advertising, including labeling, of a commodity ... if such advertising is misleading in a material respect," taking into account "the extent to which the advertising fails to reveal facts material in light of ... representations [made] with respect to the commodity ..."
 N.Y.
 Gen. Bus.
-Law § 350-a(1). - 128.
+Law § 350-a(1). - 114.
 Pursuant to the FDCA as implemented through 21 C.F.R. § 100.100, package size is an affirmative representation of quantity.
 Thus, the non-functional slack-fill in Defendant's Products constituted false advertising as to the quantity of chips contained therein.
 Defendant caused this false advertising to be made and disseminated throughout New York.
 Defendant's false advertising was known, or through the exercise of reasonable care should have been known, by Defendant to be untrue and misleading to consumers and the New York Class.

-- 129. Defendant's affirmative misrepresentations were material and substantially uniform in content, presentation, and impact upon consumers at large.
-Consumers purchasing the Products were, and continue to be, exposed to Defendant's material misrepresentations. - 130.
+- 115. Defendant's affirmative misrepresentations were material and substantially uniform in content, presentation, and impact upon consumers at large.
+Consumers purchasing the Products were, and continue to be, exposed to Defendant's material misrepresentations. - 116.
 Defendant has violated N.Y.
 Gen. Bus.
-Law § 350 because its misrepresentations and/or omissions regarding the Products, as set forth above, were material and likely to deceive a reasonable consumer. - 131.
+Law § 350 because its misrepresentations and/or omissions regarding the Products, as set forth above, were material and likely to deceive a reasonable consumer. - 117.
 Plaintiff ALCE and members of the New York Class have suffered an injury, including the loss of money or property, as a result of Defendant's false and misleading advertising.
 In purchasing the Products, Plaintiff ALCE and members of the New York Class relied on the misrepresentations regarding the quantity of the Products that was actually food rather than non-functional slack-fill.
 Those representations were false and/or misleading because the Products contain substantial hidden non-functional slack-fill.
-In order for Plaintiff ALCE and New York Class members to be made whole, they must receive a refund of the purchase price of the Products equal to the percentage of shortfall in the Products. - 132.
+Had the New York Class known this, they would not have purchased their Products or paid as much for them. - 118.
 Pursuant to N.Y.
 Gen. Bus.
 Law § 350-e, Plaintiff ALCE and members of the New York Class seek monetary damages (including actual, minimum, punitive, treble, and/or statutory damages), injunctive relief, restitution and disgorgement of all monies obtained by means of Defendant's unlawful conduct, interest, and attorneys' fees and costs.